-The MIT Ribotones play music in service to the greater Boston community and beyond.
-Last semester, we performed at the Dana Farber Cancer Institute, AstraZeneca Hope Lodge, Cambridge Homes, and Youville Assisted Living.
-For upcoming concert dates and locations, please check back soon!
+The MIT Ribotones play music in service to the greater Boston community, in addition to fostering a collaborative community of musicians at MIT.
+In past semesters, we've performed at the Dana Farber Cancer Institute, AstraZeneca Hope Lodge, Hale House, Cambridge Homes, and Youville Assisted Living.
+If you are a musician interested in joining or a venue interested in partnering with us, please reach out to us at email@example.com!

 Pianist Sylvain Carpentier was born in Lille in the northern region of France.
 He did his undergraduate studies in Paris, at Ecole Normale Superieure and is currently a graduate student at MIT in the math department.
-Music has been part of his life from a early age, and after studying piano in Lille, he completed his musical formation with Eric Vidonne in Paris and David Deveau in Boston.
+Music has been part of his life from an early age, and after studying piano in Lille, he completed his musical formation with Eric Vidonne in Paris and David Deveau in Boston.
 He has given recitals in Reims, Paris, Milan, Washington and Boston.
-He played Chopin Grande polonaise brillante with MITSO last March.
+He played Chopin's Grande polonaise brillante with MITSO in March 2016.

 Songela ("Angel of Song") is a sophomore from Pittsburgh who enjoys playing piano with Ribotones and flute/piccolo in the MIT Concert Band.
 She is most interested in computational and biological chemistry and serves as Co-Community Outreach Coordinator of MIT ClubChem.
 In her free time, she enjoys playing jazz covers and running with friends.